 Many items sold through Fresh are "Eligible for AmazonSmile donation."
 If you shop using smile.amazon.com, a portion of each grocery order goes to the charity of your choice.

-An environmental benefit is that one driver can drop off orders to multiple households which means less polluting vehicles on the road.
+An environmental benefit is that one driver can drop off orders to multiple households which means fewer polluting vehicles on the road.

-While the checkout process is the same as for other items on Amazon, groceries go into a separate section of the cart.
-I add things I need to the cart throughout the week and because they are in their own Fresh area of the cart, if I need to order an item from regular Amazon, I don't have to move my groceries to the "Save for Later" section.
+While the checkout process is the same as other items on Amazon, groceries go into a separate cart.
+I add things I need to the cart throughout the week, and because they are in their own Fresh area of the cart, if I need to order an item from regular Amazon, I don't have to move my groceries to the "Save for Later" section.